-I was standing on a ladder, holding a paint brush when I missed a call for a Charles Town, WV boudoir session.
+I was standing on a ladder, holding a paint brush when I missed her call.

 I’d been jamming out to my Supernova Boudoir playlist while I repainted my cozy studio, carefully brushing strokes of Durango Blue by Behr on my walls.
 When I called her back, she told me her story and why she wanted to book a boudoir session, and it sounded an awful lot like my own.
 I connect with all my boudie babes, but I connected with her on a level I rarely do.
 Sometimes, we are brought down by people and circumstances in our lives, and it takes real grit to pick ourselves back up, wipe the dust from our bums, and keep on going.
 That’s my own story.
 And hers.